nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       A web application used for phylogenetic visualization and analysis. :doc:`Documentation<auspice:index>`

+   pathogen repository

+      A version-controlled folder containing all files necessary to run a pathogen's :term:`workflows<workflow>`.

    workflow
-      also *pathogen workflow*, *pathogen analysis*, *Nextstrain workflow*
+      also *Nextstrain workflow*

-      A reproducible process comprised of one or more :term:`builds<build>` producing :term:`datasets<dataset>`, which can be visualized by :term:`Auspice`.
+      A reproducible process comprised of one or more :term:`builds<build>` producing outputs.
+      The outputs produced are often :term:`datasets<dataset>`, which can be visualized by :term:`Auspice`.
       Implementation varies per workflow, but generally they are run by workflow managers such as Snakemake.

       Our :term:`core workflows<core workflow>` can be divided into two types: